Military Pilot Resume Example

 A test pilot doesn't just fly planes-they push new aircraft to their limits.
 You need sharp technical skills and nerves of steel to handle unpredictable situations.

-I see test pilots working with engineers, running preflight checks, and writing detailed reports.
+I see test pilots working with engineers, running preflight checks, and writing detailed reports—skills you might also highlight in a cover letter.
 You’re responsible for safety and sharing feedback that helps improve future designs.

 There are just around 650 test pilots in the U.S. according to FAA data.
 This makes the field highly specialized and competitive.
 Highlighting unique skills is key for your resume.